[This Article was updated in November 2020]

 Social network builders are SaaS (cloud) platforms that provide a large scope of social networking features that can be easily customized.
 In simple words, if you want to create it all by yourself, as if you played Lego, choose among these website builders.
 All you have to do is drag and drop the UI elements at your pleasure, select themes, colors, and text fonts.
-It is such a fun!
+It is such fun!
 But UX understanding is still highly advisable if you want your project to be usable.

-This solution is good enough for simple websites with social networking functionality: art centers, volunteer associations, magazines, interest clubs etc.
+This solution is good enough for simple websites with social networking functionality: art centers, volunteer associations, magazines, interest clubs, etc.

-- Ideal for non-tech savvy people thanks to “WYSIWYG” (what you see is what you get) approach and drag-n-drop process.
+- Ideal for non-tech savvy people thanks to the “WYSIWYG” (what you see is what you get) approach and drag-n-drop process.

-- The provider takes up all headaches about technical aspects such as domain, hosting, installation, and configuration.
+- The provider takes up all headaches about technical aspects such as the domain, hosting, installation, and configuration.